Langbaan: Description

 Portland Monthly said Langbann as "looks like a foodie's vision of a Bangkok night market".
 Langbaan has been described as a "restaurant-within-a-restaurant" (PaaDee).
 PaaDee has also been described as Langbaan's "sibling" restaurant.

 History

 The restaurant is relocating from southeast Portland to northwest Portland in 2021.

 Reception

 Michael Russell of The Oregonian described Langbaan as "arguably America's finest Thai restaurant".
 He ranked the business number 2 in the newspaper's 2025 list of Portland's 40 best restaurants.

 Langbaan received the 2023 "Outstanding Restaurant" award from the James Beard Foundation, awarded in June 2024.
 It was included in The Infatuation's 2024 list of Portland's best restaurants.
 Rebecca Roland included the ban binn in Eater Portlands 2025 overview of the city's eleven best restaurants for desserts.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
 The business was included in Portland Monthlys 2025 list of 25 restaurants "that made Portland".